Mehrdad-sdf/Vowels/README.md

 # Vowels
-this is a web app from Head first python book
+this is a web app from Head first python book.
+I hope can Do it correctly.